Anthropology - Bachelor of Arts

 While language indexes the power relationships within a society and naturalizes them, it is also critical in the formation of social groups and struggle for power and prestige.
 In analyzing uses of language in a wide range of social and political contexts, the course addresses issues which include the ways language, power, hegemony and political struggle are related; the effects of nationalism on language; the role of language as a means of creating social organization and hierarchy; the relationship between minority and majority languages and cultures; and the role of the media, popular culture and literacy in contemporary linguistic and social relations.

-Prerequisites: Minimum grade of C- in ANTH 208 and in one 300-level ANTH course.
+Prerequisites: Minimum grades of C- in ANTH 208 and in one 300-level ANTH course.

 ANTH 440